-Do you know the best kept secret about school?
+Do you know the best-kept secret about school?
 The teachers look forward to breaks more than the kids!!!

 Spring break is a BIG deal.

 A significant portion of the country is affected by Spring Break (teachers, students, families), so it’s no wonder that around 65 million travelers were screened by TSA over the 2016 Spring Break period.
 And while Covid put a damper on Spring Break, and travel in general, over the past few years, with Omicron ebbing the travel industry is looking for a rebound.

 Did I mention Spring Break is a big deal?

-Which is why traveling during Spring Break is generally more expensive.
+This is why traveling during Spring Break is generally more expensive.
 You’re not imagining it.
 Airlines, hotels, and other travel services tend to raise their prices during peak travel times when they know people will be looking to travel despite the cost.
 With that being said, your Spring Break trip doesn’t have to break the bank.